FREE Shipping on orders over $899

 11. Industrial bakery

-Industrial bakery products are often full of sugar, trans fats, and refined carbohydrates.
-These products can be especially harmful to people with diabetes because of their impact on blood sugar levels.
+Industrially produced baked goods are often loaded with sugar, trans fats, and refined carbohydrates.
+These products can be especially harmful to people with diabetes due to their impact on blood sugar levels.

 Examples of bakery products to avoid: